escorciav/victors-deambulations/cambridge-recommendations.md

 Chill vibe to disconnect yourself.
 Bringing cash with you is a MUST.

-- So far the best Sunday Roast I've had in Cambridge is [Petersfield](https://goo.gl/maps/DnNrVdjuJ54s2mFdA).
+- So far the best Sunday Roast I've had in Cambridge is [Petersfield](https://goo.gl/maps/DnNrVdjuJ54s2mFdA), [The Geldart](https://g.co/kgs/4xhzk22).

 - [Fort St George](https://goo.gl/maps/yru3pQtmPdiE8ZXH9) is a good option for beef pie 🍖🥧.
 [The Alma](https://goo.gl/maps/i8KMQG9fD9h8rfX27) serves meaty pie 😉.

 - Steakhouse?
-[La Maison du Steak](https://goo.gl/maps/D4DR6NE72xf4dTUv9) is my favourite so far.
+[La Maison du Steak](https://goo.gl/maps/D4DR6NE72xf4dTUv9) is my favorite so far.
+Don't go for medium to well-done.
+They will burn it, perhaps alluding to its French name 😆.